Medium Difficult Bible Quiz about Bible Characters.

 The twelve brothers started the twelve tribes of Israel.

-29. Who was in the doorway and met the visitors who came to the entrance of Jesus' tomb after his resurrection?
+Who was standing in the doorway to greet the visitors who arrived at Jesus' tomb after his resurrection?

 b.
 An angel of the Lord was at the entrance.